NORTH EAST FOOTBALL - NBC SVG

-The National Lotteries Authority/ HAIROUN/FLOW North East Football League took place last Sunday, when World XI dominated in Group “B” 1st Division match defeating DESCO F.C 6-2 at the Chili Playing Field in Georgetown.
+The National Lotteries Authority/HAIROUN/FLOW North East Football League took place yesterday afternoon, when Progressive Force gained a 3-nil victory over Carib Warriors in Group “A” of the First Division at the Chili Playing Field in Georgetown.

-For World XI, Dorian Dallaway scored a hat trick with a goal each by Jemel Stapleton, Dillion John and Curlan Joseph.
-Ricardo Glasgow and Shevorn Caine scored a goal each for DESCO F.C.
+Goals came from Alex Adams who netted twice and Mickele Culzac converted the other.

-In the Premier Division, Jebelles Chapmans beat SV United 3-nil.
-Akinda Samuel, Brendon Johnson and Geovani Clarke scored the goals.
+This afternoon’s match will be between Brownstown United and NW All Stars in the First Division.
+It is scheduled to kick-off at 4:15 at the Chili Playing Field.

 Advertisement